okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 ## About Okta Aerial

-An Okta Aerial Account is the layer of organization and management around multiple orgs.
-The Aerial account simplifies org management by allowing Aerial Admins to link, list, toggle products on and activate / deactivate production or preview orgs that the Aerial Admin links to the Aerial account.
+An Okta Aerial account is the layer of organization and management around multiple orgs.
+The Aerial account simplifies org management by allowing Aerial Admins to:

+- Link
+- List
+- Toggle products on
+- Activate / deactivate production or preview orgs that the Aerial Admin links to the Aerial account

 ### Key terms